-About The Scheme
+About the Scheme

 The key features of the Scheme are:

-- It came into effect on 26 November 2008.
+- It came into force on 26 November 2008.

 - It covers all 'qualifying deposits' (mainly those from personal retail depositors, wherever they live).